-Only 24 Central Selkirk caribou have survived.
-These are the Deep-snow Caribou that range between Nakusp, New Denver and Kaslo.
-What humans do this winter could decide their fate forever.
-Every year BC biologists have been reporting that these caribou are abandoning their high-quality winter habitat due to heavy use by snowmobiles, and cat- and heli-skiing.
+For years BC government biologists have been reporting that the Central Selkirk caribou are abandoning their high-quality winter habitat due to heavy use by snowmobiles, and cat- and heli-skiing.
 They have been pushed into marginal habitat.
 This can mean steep slopes with low amounts of lichens they need for food.
 It can cause poor nutrition, excessive energy expenditure, and reproductive failures in spring: dead cows, stillborn calves, or calves too weak to run from predators.
 It can also mean increased risk of deaths by avalanches.

-The area that the BC government set aside in 2007 for the Central Selkirk caribou, called Caribou Ungulate Winter Range (UWR), is insufficient for their protection and has left out known occupied habitat.
-96.7% of the Central Selkirk UWR is still open for snowmobiling and cat-skiing, and part of that is on steep slopes tracked by avalanches.
+The area that the BC government set aside in 2007 for the Central Selkirk herd, called Caribou Ungulate Winter Range (UWR), was insufficient for their protection and left out known occupied habitat.
+97.5% of the Central Selkirk UWR remained open for snowmobiling and cat-skiing, and part of that was on steep slopes tracked by avalanches.
 Yes — the caribou’s 2.5% included avalanche tracks on Silvercup Ridge while the humans swarmed the gentle slopes with their loud machines!
 Apparently, the sooner the caribou were gone the better.
 Meanwhile multiple overlapping heli-skiing tenures cover approximately half of the range of the Central Selkirk herd.

 Some snowmobilers say they want to save the caribou and they are willing to limit where they ride.
-Others are unwilling to have any further restrictions.
 The caribou actually need all of their high-quality winter range.
 But a compromise to expand the closures from 3.3% to 6.5% might make an important difference if it is located in the highest quality winter habitat.
 Please sign VWS’s petition to give the Central Selkirk herd permanent, stable, expanded winter recreation closures.

-to support the proposed expansions and send to Valhalla Wilderness Society/P.O.
+Send the petition to Valhalla Wilderness Society/P.O.
 Box 329/New Denver, BC/V0G1S0.
 The total proposed, expanded closures shown below constitute 6.5% of the Caribou Winter Range for the Central Selkirk herd.
 Winter recreationists would have all the rest of the winter range plus areas outside of it.
 The purple colour on Silvercup Ridge shows open, high-elevation terrain for snowmobilers.